 Good oral hygiene is the cornerstone of good oral health, which is why the team of experts at My Orthodontist make sure that their patients understand how to care for their smiles when they leave the office.
-To learn more about how to keep your smile healthy and beautiful after your orthodontic treatment, schedule a visit to one of My Orthodontist’s nine offices in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, and Paterson, New Jersey.
+To learn more about how to keep your smile healthy and beautiful after your orthodontic treatment, schedule a visit to one of My Orthodontist’s nine offices in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, and Paterson, New Jersey.
 You can book your visit by calling the closest office or scheduling online.

 To maintain the integrity of your braces, you’ll want to avoid certain foods, specifically foods that are:

 Never, ever chew on ice.
 And you should also cut down on sugary foods and drinks during your treatment and maintain regular checkups with the team at My Orthodontist to monitor your oral health and orthodontic progress.